Sunday hunting is prohibited on all State Forest property More Info

 The Delaware Department of Agriculture has detected and confirmed populations of spotted lanternfly within Sussex County, including Georgetown, Milford, Ocean View, Rehoboth, and Seaford.
 Due to this recent finding, effective July 12, 2022, the Spotted Lanternfly Quarantine has expanded to include the entire state of Delaware.

-The spotted lanternfly, Lycorma delicata, is a threat to Delaware and the United States.
-This insect is detrimental to Delaware’s agricultural industries, the environment, and residential areas, and has an impact on interstate commerce.
+The spotted lanternfly, Lycorma delicata, threatens Delaware and the United States.
+This insect is detrimental to Delaware’s agricultural industries, the environment, and residential areas, and impacts interstate commerce.
 This insect is a destructive, invasive plant hopper that attacks many hosts, including forests, ornamental trees, orchards, hops, and grapes.
 In 2017, Delaware was the second state, other than Pennsylvania, to have found the insect.
 In Delaware, it was first detected in New Castle County, with recent findings in Kent County (October 2020).

 The spotted lanternfly is a planthopper native to China, India, and Vietnam, which belongs to the order Hemiptera, family Fulgoridae.

-State plant health and forestry officials are providing advice to homeowners, businesses, and communities to help identify this pest and tree of heaven, a preferred host so that you can successfully treat and eradicate these invasive species.
+State plant health and forestry officials advise homeowners, businesses, and communities to help identify this pest and tree of heaven, a preferred host, so that you can successfully treat and eradicate these invasive species.

 Officials believe the spotted lanternfly requires feeding on the tree of heaven (Ailanthus altissima) to reproduce; however, the insect can be found feeding on other plants and trees as well.
 Egg masses will be laid on the trunk, branches, and limbs of medium to large trees, often in the upper reaches of the canopy.
 In springtime, nymphs will hatch and move off the trees and search for new hosts, including several crops, including grapes, apples, and peaches.